 False alarms can cost businesses hundreds if not thousands of dollars.
 The best monitoring solutions reduce false alarms by identifying only true threats.

 – Lowers property damage and losses: Responding quickly to a perimeter breach helps prevent the damage or loss of property.
 However, as we mentioned, the number of false alarms nationwide is staggering.
 Take, for example Austin, Texas.
-In 2014, of the 80 alarms Austin police responded to everyday, nine out of 10 were false, reported myStatesman.
+In a 2020 Austin police report, it was revealed that 95 percent of all burglar alarm calls were false alarms.

 In response to incidents like this, some cities have refused outright to respond to alarms at addresses that have a high rate of falsity.
 Facilities that don’t have the right perimeter protection solutions and protocols in place are at increased risk for breaches and property damage.